Ridges in the Dark Energy Survey for cosmic trough identification: Experimental results

 Sparse signal processing~\citep[see][]{starck2015} provides solutions to many signal retrieval problems including, but not exclusive to, image denoising.
 The approach relies on finding a representation space in which the signal can be sparsely represented, a typical example being a sinusoidal signal, which can be fully expressed with very few non-zero coefficients in Fourier space.
 While natural signals are rarely sinusoidal, wavelets are commonly used as a sparse basis of representation~\citep{mallat1999}.
 They can, however, perform poorly when the features to be recovered are rectilinear or elongated, as is the case for estimating ridges.
 Because of this shortcoming, analogous transforms have been designed specifically for these cases, namely ridgelets and curvelets~\citep{candes1999, candes2006}.

-These transforms have led to several applications in astrophysics and cosmology; a wide range of examples are shown by~\citet{starck2003}. \citet{starck2004} use wavelets, ridgelets and curvelets to detect and characterise, on simulations, various sources of CMB anisotropies, which include imprints of inflation, the Sunyaev-Zel'dovich effect, and cosmic strings.
+These transforms have led to a wide range of applications in astrophysics and cosmology~\citep{starck2003}. \citet{starck2004} use wavelets, ridgelets and curvelets to detect and characterise, on simulations, various sources of CMB anisotropies, which include imprints of inflation, the Sunyaev-Zel'dovich effect, and cosmic strings.
 The latter have also been studied in a CMB framework by~\citet{vafaeisard2017} and~\citet{hergt2017}, using the curvelet transform, while~\citet{laliberte2018} use ridgelets to that end within N-body simulations. \citet{gallagher2011} apply both to solar astrophysics, and~\citet{jiang2019} use curvelets for radio transient detection.

 In our case, the application of curvelets allows for a straightforward and entirely independent means of recovering the ridges.
 We perform a simple denoising, that is, a thresholding of the input mass in curvelet space.
 Our SCMS-recovered ridges are obtained from the samples described in \autoref{sec:betasamp}, which themselves rely on the choice of the $\omega$ parameter.
 We use these samples to generate a two-dimensional, discrete image by counting their number in each pixel bin.
 We then apply curvelet denoising to the resulting image, using the freely available \texttt{Sparse2D} package\footnote{\url{https://github.com/CosmoStat/Sparse2D}}.
 The thresholds are selected using the False Discovery Rate approach described by~\citet{benjamini1995}, and the coarse scale is discarded.
+The resulting denoised map, converted back to sky coordinates, is shown in \autoref{fig:curvelets}.
+Upon visual inspection, we observe good agreement between the uncovered structured overdensities and the ridges obtained by SCMS, overplotted in purple.